Antonio López García

 In 1993 the Museo Nacional Centro de Arte Reina Sofía dedicated his first major anthological exhibition to him, showing almost all of his production, including one hundred and seventy works including drawings, sketches, paintings and sculptures.
 This sample supposes the definitive consecration of his work.
 That same year he was appointed Full Member of the Royal Academy of Fine Arts of San Fernando de Madrid.

-In 1995, he represented Spain at the Venice Biennale with Antonio Saura, Eduardo Arroyo and Andreu Alfaro.
+In 1995, he was selected to take part in the exhibition Identità e alterità, curated by Jean Claire, first hosted at the Palazzo Grassi and then at the Museo Correr, both in Venice, Italy.
 In 1998 he was appointed member of the Board of Trustees of the Prado Museum, a position that he will hold until May 2009.
 In 1999, the Valladolid City Council commissioned Antonio López and the sculptors Francisco and Julio López Hernández to make a monumental sculpture, in bronze, representing the seated figures of the Kings of Spain.
 It was the first sculptural team work carried out by the three sculptors.
 The sculpture was inaugurated in 2001 in its current location, the Cloister of the San Benito Museum in Valladolid -today Patio Herreriano-.

 In October 2001, the Museo Nacional Centro de Arte Reina Sofía organized a presentation to show the Male and Female sculptures along with nineteen of their preparatory drawings, which had just entered the museum's holdings by Repsol YPF.
 Thus, they joined three other important works by Antonio López belonging to the museum's permanent collection: Los novios (1955), Madrid from Cerro del Tío Pío (1962-63) and Madrid from Capitán Haya (1987-94).
 In recent years, this institution has acquired other relevant works from the production of Antonio López.
 In 2004, in recognition of his work, he was named Honorary Member of the American Academy of Arts and Letters in New York.
 In July of that year, he received the Medal of Honor from the Menéndez Pelayo International University and, in September, the Ciudad Alcalá de Henares Prize for the Arts.